 I love gardening and wanted to meet more people that share my passion.
 Through this program, I met some wonderful people - actually, I met more of my neighbors through this program!
 The people I worked with were so interesting!
 Learning online was wonderful for someone working full time.
-The volunteer opportunities were also flexible, making it easy to complete 60 hours.
 I hope to see more young people and will encourage others to try this program.

 I learned a ton and yields are up.
 I now have a scientific approach to organic food production.
 I enjoyed learning botany, soils, entomology and herbicides & pesticides.
 It was rigorous, but fun.